nineinchnick/yii-usr/README.md

 * finding existing identities using one of its attributes.
 * generating and verifying an activation key used to verify email and send a recovery link

+Remember to invalidate the email if it changes in the save() method from the Editable interface.

 ## Password history

 This interface allows password reset with optional tracking of used passwords.
 This allows to detect expired passwords and avoid reusing old passwords by users.